There's a risky way to patch third-party apps.

 That's not patch management.
 That's a bet.

-1) Start with inventory, not the command
+2) Start with inventory, not winget upgrade --all

 It's not enough to say "there's Chrome, 7-Zip, Zoom, or some runtime on the machine."
 You need name, version, publisher, device, and operational context.
 Otherwise, you're patching blind.